History of Sardinia: Judicates (Judicados)

 From the mid-11th century the Judicates ("held by judges") appeared.
 The title of Judex (judge, judike in medieval Sardinian) was an heir of that of the Byzantine governor after the creation of the Exarchate of Africa in 582 (Prases or Judex Provinciae).
-In the 8th and 9th centuries the four partes depending from Caralis grew increasingly independent, after that Byzantium was totally cut off from the Tyrrhenian Sea by the Muslim conquest of Sicily in 827.
-A letter from Pope Nicholas I in 864 mentions for the first time the Sardinian judges, and their autonomy is clear in a later letter by Pope John VIII, which defined them as "Princes".
+In the 8th and 9th centuries the four partes depending from Caralis grew increasingly independent, after that Byzantium was mostly cut off from the Tyrrhenian Sea by the Muslim conquest of Sicily in 827.
+A letter from Pope Nicholas I in 864 mentions for the first time the Sardinian judge, and their autonomy is clear in a later letter by Pope John VIII, which defined them as "Princes".
 A letter by Mieszko I to Pope John XV proves that the Judicates were known even in Poland, and that they played a prestigious role in medieval Europe.

 During the judicial era Sardinia had some 300.000 inhabitants, of which slightly more than 1/3 were free.
 These were subjected to the authority of local curators (administrators), in turn subjected to the judge (who also administered justice and was the commander of the army).
 The church was also powerful, and at this time it had completely abandoned the Eastern Rite.
 The late 11th-century arrival of Benedictine, Camaldolese and other monks from the Italian Mezzogiorno, Lombardy and Provence, especially the monasteries of Montecassino, Saint-Victor de Marseille and Vallombrosa, boosted the agriculture in a land which was extremely underdeveloped.
 The condaghes (catalogues, cartularies) of the monasteries, which record property transactions, are an important source for the study of the island and its language in the 11th and 12th centuries.
 Evidence from the condaghes of San Pietro di Silki, in Sassari, and Santa Maria di Bonarcado concerning the children of slaves has been adduced to show that differences in agricultural lifestyles between regions may affect the survival rate of females, hypothetically through increased infanticide of baby girls.
 The abbacy of Santa Maria di Bonarcado contained more central, upland regions where a pastoral economy dominated and women were less economically useful; among children in that region, sex ratios are highly skewed in favour of men.
 On the other hand, in the region of San Pietro di Silki, less pastoral, child sex ratios are not skewed abnormally.

 There were four (historically known) Judicates: Logudoro (or Torres), Cagliari (or Pluminos), Arborea and Gallura.
 Cagliari and Arborea and Logudoro (and perhaps Gallura) were united for a time in the 11th century.